-The Trust is a Delaware Statutory Trust that was formed on December 13, 2017 by the filing of the Certificate of Trust with the Delaware Secretary of State in accordance with the provisions of the Delaware Statutory Trust Act ("DSTA").
+The Trust is a Delaware Statutory Trust that was formed on April 18, 2017 by the filing of the Certificate of Trust with the Delaware Secretary of State in accordance with the provisions of the Delaware Statutory Trust Act ("DSTA").
 The Trust operates pursuant to the Trust Agreement.

-In general, the Trust will hold only ETH and is expected from time to time to issue Baskets in exchange for ETH and, subject to the Trust's obtaining regulatory approval from the SEC to operate an ongoing redemption program and the consent of the Sponsor, to distribute ETH in connection with redemptions of Baskets.
-The investment objective of the Trust is for the Shares to reflect the value of the ETH held by the Trust, determined by reference to the ETH Index Price, less the Trust's expenses and other liabilities.
-The Sponsor believes that, for many investors, the Shares will represent a cost-effective and convenient investment relative to a direct, outright investment in ETH.
-The foregoing notwithstanding, the redemption of Shares is not currently contemplated, and the Trust does not currently operate a redemption program.
+In general, the Trust will hold only ETC and is expected from time to time to issue Baskets in exchange for ETC and, subject to the Trust's obtaining regulatory approval from the SEC to operate an ongoing redemption program and the consent of the Sponsor, to distribute ETC in connection with redemptions of Baskets.
+The investment objective of the Trust is for the Shares to reflect the value of ETC held by the Trust, determined by reference to the ETC Index Price, less the Trust's expenses and other liabilities.
+The Sponsor believes that, for many investors, the Shares will represent a cost-effective and convenient investment relative to a direct, outright investment in ETC. The foregoing notwithstanding, the redemption of Shares is not currently contemplated and the Trust does not currently operate a redemption program.
 In addition, the Trust may from time to time halt creations of Shares.
-As a result, there can be no assurance that the value of the Shares, if traded on any Secondary Market, will reflect the value of the Trust's ETH, and the Shares may trade at a substantial premium over, or a substantial discount to, the value of the Trust's ETH.
-The Shares may also trade at a substantial premium over, or a substantial discount to, the value of the Trust's ETH as a result of price volatility, trading volume and closings of Ethereum Exchanges due to fraud, failure, security breaches or otherwise.
+As a result, there can be no assurance that the value of the Shares, if traded on any Secondary Market, will reflect the value of the Trust's ETC, and the Shares may trade at a substantial premium over, or a substantial discount to, the value of the Trust's ETC as a result of price volatility, trading volume and closings of Ethereum Classic Exchanges due to fraud, failure, security breaches or otherwise.

 The Shares represent units of fractional undivided beneficial interest in, and ownership of, the Trust.
 The Trust is passive and is not managed like a corporation or an active investment vehicle.
-The Trust's ETH are held in a blockchain account, the security of which is facilitated by the Sponsor, the Key Maintainer, the Backup Maintainers and any other security vendor engaged by the Trust.
-The Trust's ETH will be transferred out of the ETH Account only in the following circumstances: (i) transferred to pay the Sponsor's Fee or any Additional Trust Expenses, (ii) distributed in connection with the redemption of Baskets (subject to the Trust's obtaining regulatory approval from the SEC to operate an ongoing redemption program and the consent of the Sponsor), (iii) sold on an as-needed basis to pay Additional Trust Expenses or (iv) sold on behalf of the Trust in the event the Trust terminates and liquidates its assets or as otherwise required by law or regulation.
-Assuming that the Trust is treated as a grantor trust for U.S. federal income tax purposes, each delivery or sale of ETH by the Trust to pay the Sponsor's Fee or any Additional Trust Expenses will be a taxable event for Shareholders.
+The Trust's ETC are held in a blockchain account, the security of which is facilitated by the Sponsor, the Key Maintainer, the Backup Maintainers and any other security vendor engaged by the Trust.
+The Trust's ETC will be transferred out of the ETC Account only in the following circumstances: (i) transferred to pay the Sponsor's Fee or any Additional Trust Expenses, (ii) distributed in connection with the redemption of Baskets (subject to the Trust's obtaining regulatory approval from the SEC to operate an ongoing redemption program and the consent of the Sponsor), (iii) sold on an as-needed basis to pay Additional Trust Expenses or (iv) sold on behalf of the Trust in the event the Trust terminates and liquidates its assets or as otherwise required by law or regulation.
+Assuming that the Trust is treated as a grantor trust for U.S. federal income tax purposes, each delivery or sale of ETC by the Trust to pay the Sponsor's Fee or any Additional Trust Expenses will be a taxable event for Shareholders.
 See "Certain U.S. Federal Income Tax Consequences-Tax Consequences to U.S. Holders."